lalo-uy/docs/docs/Scripting-Language.md

     Remark:
     A number of e-mail servers (such as Gmail) require the receiver's e-mail address to be enclosed by `< ... ` as in example above.
 Most other e-mail servers also accept this format.
 While ESP8266 sendmail needs brackets, ESP32 sendmail inserts brackets itself so you should not specify brackets here.
+    The same goes for the From email on gmail.
+If you dont put it on <> you get Wrong Parameters error.

 The following parameters can be specified during compilation via `#define` directives in `user_config_override.h`:
 * `EMAIL_SERVER`